 Who knows where the next Einstein or Newton is hiding just waiting

 The Charlie Bates Solar Astronomy Project is a non profit (501c3)

-organization that is dedicated to offering students and youth a chance to
+organization that is dedicated to offering students a chance to

 enjoy the mysteries of our nearest star.